-Researchers confirm pine bark extract could reduce cataract riskApril 25th, 2013 in Ophthalmology /
+Researchers confirm pine bark extract could reduce cataract riskApril 25, 2013 in Medicine & Health / Ophthalmology

 (Medical Xpress)—A winter after discovering Canada for France, Jacques Cartier's exploration crew started suffering and dying from the dreadful scurvy disease in 1535.
 But thanks to an Iroquoian healer, they were miraculously cured by a tea made from pine bark.